-This is certainly true when it comes to marketing your real estate business.
-The smallest tweaks to things like word choice or sentence structure can have a huge impact on the persuasiveness of your messaging.
+This is certainly true when it comes to your real estate business.
+The smallest tweaks to things like word choice or sentence structure can have a huge impact on the persuasiveness of your messaging and your email campaigns.

 Last week, I shared some fascinating findings from The small BIG—a collection of researched-backed insights in the field of persuasion science—and discussed how real estate agents could apply those insights to different aspects of their business.

 For today’s post, I’ve zeroed in on 7 “small BIGs” that can be applied to your messaging to really boost the impact of your real estate marketing.

 1) Position yourself as an expert

 I know, this one’s pretty obvious.
 But it’s interesting to learn about the scientific evidence behind this claim.
 The small BIG highlights a recent brain imaging study in which participants were asked to make decisions about an unfamiliar topic.
 Some participants were offered advice from an expert; some were not.

 The results?
 It seems when there’s an expert on hand to give advice, most people accept it without question.
 The brain imaging showed that, “in the presence of expert advice, the areas of the participants’ brains linked to critical thinking and counter-arguing practically flatlined.”

 In your marketing, position yourself as an expert.
 Tailor your messaging to highlight your credentials.
 If you’re a seasoned agent, you have plenty.
 If you’re a newbie, you might have to get more creative with your credentials—perhaps you could highlight how your recent graduation from the local real estate school has armed you with the latest strategies and insights for buying and selling in today’s market.
 Just be careful not to exaggerate or tell an outright lie.

 2) Be an “uncertain expert”